-Adult Learning or Andragogy highlights that adult learners are fundamentally different in their methods of learning in comparison with children.
-As an L&D professional, you need to understand these differences and figure out the best methods that can be employed to meet the adult learning needs.
+Adult Learning highlights that adult learners are fundamentally different in their methods of learning in comparison with children.
+As an L&D professional, you need to understand these differences and figure out the best ways to apply them to meet your learner's needs.

-With adult learners, you will encounter different types of expectations, demands, and challenges.
-The key is to accommodate to these needs and work in a manner that is most effective and engaging for them.
-Understanding human psychology and brain science can help in this regard.
+With adult learners, you will encounter unique expectations, demands, and challenges.
+The key is to accommodate to these and design training and eLearning courses in a manner that is most effective and engaging for them.

-While there are multiple methodologies to make this happen, there is a model proposed by Lila Davachi, Associate Professor of Psychology at New York University that is known to be very effective.
-Known as AGES (Attention-Generation-Emotion-Spacing), this model highlights four key elements that are essential for effective adult learning.
-Let us go through the four elements in detail now.
+While there are multiple methodologies to make this happen, there is a model proposed by Lila Davachi, Associate Professor of Psychology at New York University that is known to be effective.
+Known as AGES (Attention-Generation-Emotion-Spacing), this model highlights four key elements that are essential for effective adult learning to happen.

 "Learning that happens while multitasking cannot be generalized— and does not result in understanding or the ability to recall when needed." --The Maritz Institute